ikucheruk/Metrocar-Funnel-Analysis/README.md

 Metrocar is a ride-hailing platform similar to Uber or Bolt.
 This project analyzes the full user funnel — from app download to leaving a review — to identify where users drop off and what factors influence retention.

-The analysis includes:
-- SQL-based data exploration and aggregation
-- Excel/Google Sheets calculations
-- Tableau dashboards for visualization
-- A written analytical report (in Ukrainian)

 ---

 ## Objectives